bahrus/custom-enhancements/README.md

 ## Custom Attributes For [Simple Enhancements](https://www.w3.org/TR/design-principles/#simplicity)

-Say all you need to do is to create an isolated behavior/enhancement/hook/whatever associated with an attribute, say "log-to-console" anytime the user clicks on elements adorned with that attribute, where we can specify the message.
+Say all you need to do is to create an isolated behavior/enhancement/hook/whatever associated with an attribute -- say "log-to-console".
+It enhances elements adorned with that attribute, logging the value of the attribute to the console when the element is clicked.
 Here's how that would be done with this proposal.
 It could be done more simply, with hard coded values, and without the commentary noise, so please allow for that when weighing the complexity.

 ```JS
 export const enhancementInfo = {